 I certainly had.
 Secret late-night viewings of forbidden treats such as The Omen (1976), Alien (’79), The Shining (1980), The Terminator (’84), Evil Dead II (’87), Poltergeist III (’88), Misery (1990), The Silence of the Lambs (’91) and Candyman (’92) had been a staple of my youth for some time.
 But never had I been allowed to take home a title from my beloved video shop that did not meet the mandatory approval of an accompanying adult.
 On this occasion, the film clutched stubbornly in my paw was Luis Llosa’s splendidly stupid creature feature, Anaconda—something I had been pining after since its debut on the big screen in the spring of ’97.
 Come on!
 What harm could possibly arise from watching an absurdly enormous rubber snake chow down on a motley crew of payday-chasing thespians?

 And then it came.
 A long, defeated sigh, followed by four delicious words: “Oh, go on then”.
 Two things struck me at this moment.
 The first was that I loved my mum dearly.
-The second was that I had just played her—with serpentine precision, you might say—like a fiddle.
+The second was that I had just played her—with serpentine precision, one could say—like a fiddle.

 Subsequent years saw my taste in film develop vigorously.
 I was becoming a man, not just in body, but in spirit and mind—and with this metamorphosis came a piqued interest in all styles of cinema.
 Naturally, those previous midnight screening sessions had aroused in me a voracious appetite for horror; a genre that, in hindsight, was a perfect fit for a lad who had long been enraptured by the sinister nature of old-school Disney, not to mention the disturbing and decidedly more grown-up likes of Return to Oz and Young Sherlock Holmes (both 1985).
-Weekend visits to the video shop were never going to yield the goodies I so desperately craved, so instead I was forced to be a little bit clever (dare I say, deceitful) in my pursuit of the ferocious and the frightening.
+Weekend visits to the video shop were never going to yield the goodies I so desperately craved; I was forced instead to be a little bit clever—deceitful if truth be told—in my pursuit of the ferocious and the frightening.
 The VCR became my confederate: every week I would excitedly comb the pages of the Radio Times, circling (with a not-so-inconspicuous felt-tip pen) potential filmic beauties before stealthily hunting for blank cassettes on which to record them.
 It wasn’t long until I was the proprietor of quite the enviable collection—an ever-growing plastic tower of revered greats, second-rate schlock, and nasty little numbers such as The Texas Chain Saw Massacre (1974) and The Driller Killer (’79).
 Needless to say, each one was kept well hidden from prying parental eyes.

 Fast-forward to the ripe old age of thirteen, and there I am, stood queueing in HMV; sweat beading on my forehead, a copy of 1997’s I Know What You Did Last Summer (another member of the ‘15’ club) gripped tentatively in hand.
-It had been a year since my Anaconda victory, and I was feeling rather cocky . . . only this time, I was going it alone.
-Out galivanting on a routine excursion to the local shopping arcade, there was no hope of mum or dad stepping in to back me up should anyone interrogate my date of birth—not that either of my honest-to-a-fault folks would have lied for me, anyway!
+It had been a year since my Anaconda victory and I was feeling rather cocky . . . only this time, I was going it alone.
+Out gallivanting on a routine excursion to the local shopping arcade, there was no hope of mum or dad stepping in to back me up should anyone interrogate my date of birth—not that either of my honest-to-a-fault folks would have lied for me, anyway.
 Come on, Nate, you’ve got this.
-Fortunately, the benefit of stature (I was already close to six feet back then) was dutifully on my side, and the chap behind the counter didn’t give so much as a second glance to my damp brow or skittish grin.
+Fortunately, the benefit of a burgeoning six-foot stature was on my side, and the bloke behind the counter didn’t give so much as a second glance to my damp brow or skittish grin.
 The surge of adrenaline that enveloped me on the bus ride home—blue, black, yellow and red-hued prize proudly in tow—was intoxicating.
 It felt wicked: the kind of ‘naughty’ that one can assume comes with committing a mortal sin.
 “Jesus won’t love you if you tell lies!” my God-fearing nan (yes, the same lady who often fretted about the configuration of my peepers) used to lament.
 Well, to my credit, not a single mistruth had escaped from my lips during that triumphant endeavour to circumvent the shop assistant.
 I am also a devout atheist.